Some posts contain compensated links. Please read this disclaimer for more info.

 Tivat and Porto Montenegro are served by two main airports: Tivat Airport (TIV) and Podgorica Airport (TGD).
 Tivat is about 4 km away from Porto Montenegro, and Podgorica (the main international airport located in the center and capital of the country) is about 90 km away.
 Note that the drive from Podgorica to the coast of Montenegro is rugged and can be difficult, so keep that in mind if you plan to drive.

-If you rent a car or have access to a car, Porto Montenegro is a 40-minute ride away on the E80 highway from the center of Budva.
+If you rent a car or have access to a vehicle, Porto Montenegro is a 40-minute ride away on the E80 highway from the center of Budva.
 Be aware that Budva gets moderately congested during the peak summer season, so know that traffic will impact your driving time.

 What To Do In Porto Montenegro